OpenNebula/addon-storpool/README.md

 ## Features
 Support standard OpenNebula datastore operations:
-* support for datstore configuration via CLI and sunstone
+* datstore configuration via CLI and sunstone
-* support all Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality
+* all Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality
-* support SYSTEM datastore on shared filesystem or ssh when TM_MAD=storpool is used
+* SYSTEM datastore on shared filesystem or ssh when TM_MAD=storpool is used
-* support SYSTEM datastore volatile disk and context images as StorPool block devices
+* SYSTEM datastore volatile disk and context images as StorPool block devices
 * support migration from one to another SYSTEM datastore if both are with `storpool` TM_MAD
-* support TRIM/discard in the VM when virtio-scsi driver is in use (require `DEVICE_PREFIX=sd`)
+* TRIM/discard in the VM when virtio-scsi driver is in use (require `DEVICE_PREFIX=sd`)

 ### Extras
-* support two different modes of disk usage reporting - LVM style and StorPool style
-* support managing datastores on different StorPool clusters
-* support migrate-live when TM_MAD='ssh' is used for SYSTEM datastore
-* support limit (per disk) on the number of disk snapshots
-* support import of VmWare (VMDK) and Hyper-V (VHDX) images in addition to default (QCOW2) format
 * all disk images are thin provisioned RAW block devices
+* two different modes of disk usage reporting - LVM style and StorPool style
+* different StorPool clusters as separate datastores
+* migrate-live when TM_MAD='ssh' is used for SYSTEM datastore(native StorPool driver is recommended)
+* limit the number of disk snapshots (per disk)
+* import of VmWare (VMDK) images
+* import of Hyper-V (VHDX) images
-* (optional) Replace "VM snapshot" interface to do atomic disk snapshots on StorPool (see limitations)
+* (optional) replace "VM snapshot" interface to do atomic disk snapshots on StorPool (see limitations)
-* (optional) Option to set limit on the number of "VM snaphots"
+* (optional) set limit on the number of "VM snaphots"
 * (optional) support VM checkpoint file directly on StorPool backed block device (see limitations)
-* (optional) Improved storage security: no storage management access from the hypervisors is needed so if rogue user manage to escape from the VM to the host the impact on the storage will be reduced at most to the locally attached disks(see limitations)
+* (optional) improved storage security: no storage management access from the hypervisors is needed so if rogue user manage to escape from the VM to the host the impact on the storage will be reduced at most to the locally attached disks(see limitations)
 * (optional) helper tool to enable virtio-blk-data-plane for virtio-blk (require `DEVICE_PREFIX=vd`)
 * (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)